LPology/Simple-Ajax-Uploader/README.md

 * Use any HTML element as the upload button
 * No dependencies - use it with or without jQuery
 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads

+### Server-side file handling ###
+Files are uploaded by POST as either raw form data or regular multipart/form-data, depending on the browser.

 ### How to Use ###
 There are two main ways to use the plugin: